tlemane/kmtricks/README.md

-  --kmer-size INT         size of a kmer [default: 31] --abundance-min INT     min abundance threshold for solid kmers [default: 2] --abundance-max INT     max abundance threshold for solid kmers [default: 3e9] --recurrence-min INT    min reccurence threshold for solid kmers [default: 2]
+  --kmer-size INT         size of a kmer [default: 31] --abundance-min INT     min abundance threshold for solid kmers [default: 2] --abundance-max INT     max abundance threshold for solid kmers [default: 3e9] --max-count INT         allows to deduce the integer size for counts [default: 255] --recurrence-min INT    min reccurence threshold for solid kmers [default: 2]
                             - checks that a kmer solid appears at least in <rec-min> datasets with a count greater than <abu-min>